 A program in the applied visual arts that prepares individuals to use artistic techniques to effectively communicate ideas and information to business and consumer audiences via the creation of effective forms, shapes, and packaging for manufactured products.
 Includes instruction in designing in a wide variety of plastic and digital media, prototype construction, design development and refinement, principles of cost saving, and product structure and performance criteria relevant to aesthetic design parameters.

 While Industrial and Product Design has degrees up to the Masters degree, the majority of students study towards a Bachelors degree.
 Students major in Industrial and Product Design all around the US, though the major at the Bachelors degree level has the most graduates in New York.
 The average annual income for a graduate with a bachelor's degree in Industrial and Product Design is $45,300.

 Pratt Institute-Main is a top choice for students who want to study Industrial and Product Design.
 Students can study up to a Masters degree at the school.
-Pratt Institute-Main grants about 74 Bachelors degrees to those majoring in Industrial and Product Design per year.
-However, College for Creative Studies and Clemson University are also options to consider.
+Pratt Institute-Main grants about 77 Bachelors degrees to those majoring in Industrial and Product Design per year.
+However, Otis College of Art and Design and College for Creative Studies are also options to consider.
 Take a look at the college options in the table below.

 Some top jobs related to Industrial and Product Design, include Commercial and Industrial Designers and Art, Drama, and Music Teachers, Postsecondary, both of which have many employment opportunities.
 Yet there are careers that pay more, like Commercial and Industrial Designers. the most available position for Industrial and Product Design majors is Graphic Designers.